vic-ma/howtodismantle.github.io/_posts/2023-09-20-Peakboard-Hub-Online-Using-lists-to-store-sensor-data.md

 We have a data source for both our sensor data and our PBHO list.
 Now we can create a script that writes the sensor data to the PBHO list.
 Each time new sensor data comes in, this script will write that data to the PBHO list.

-First, we add a new refreshed script to our OPC UA data source.
-A refreshed script executes each time a data source refreshes (i.e. gets new data).
+First, we add a new refreshed script to `AirConditionerData`.
+This script will execute each time a data source refreshes (i.e. gets new data).

 ![image](/assets/2023-09-20/050.png)